nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 $Secure=ConvertTo-SecureString adminpassword -AsPlainText -Force

 Secure command should be executed before Connect-PrismCentral command.
-This command can be executed in the same Powershell window
+This command can be executed in the same Powershell window.

 ### Example 2
 ```powershell